Unemployment Insurance Information for those affected by Temporary business closures or layoffs due to COVID-19

 -review the information on this page

--visit your nearest Workforce Solutions office.
+-contact your nearest Workforce Solutions office.

 Workforce Solutions offers orientation sessions to all unemployment insurance claimants.
 The orientation presents information about the services available at the Workforce Solutions offices, resources for job searches, and directions and tips for completing a good resume in WorkinTexas.com.
 Career Center specialists will help you to complete your job-seeker profile and help you develop a plan to get back to work.